Marco Rubio: Gaza and West Bank

 In February 2025, Rubio supported Trump's proposal that the U.S. take over the Gaza Strip, saying that the U.S. "stands ready to lead and Make Gaza Beautiful Again" and pursues a lasting peace in the region for all people.
 In March 2025, Rubio bypassed Congress by issuing an emergency declaration to send Israel a $4 billion shipment of arms.

 On May 16, 2025, while in Abu Dhabi, UAE, Trump said: "We're looking at Gaza.
 And we're going to get that taken care of.
 A lot of people are starving."
 Israel claims that Hamas systemically raids food aid in order to support its operations, and Israel has put forward a plan of food distributed through a system of hubs run by private contractors and protected by Israeli soldiers.
 The U.S.-backed Gaza Humanitarian Foundation has been set up to carry out this plan and announced it would be ready to begin operations by the end of May.
 This plan has been criticized as unworkable and potentially unlawful because it could lead to mass forced relocations.
 On May 15, 2025, Rubio acknowledged the criticism and said the U.S. government is "open to an alternative if someone has a better one".

 In October 2025, the Knesset passed a bill that would apply Israeli sovereignty to all West Bank settlements.
-The bill was condemned by Rubio as "counterproductive" to Trump's Gaza peace plan.
+Rubio called the bill "counterproductive" to Trump's Gaza peace plan.